“Tell me about the Atlas Project.”

 “To a point, but what is for certain is that going through his notes you get an idea of the line his work was taking, the usual equations to be sure, but also the odd question mark or annotated computer printout….and then there was the letter.
 Almost like a suicide note, telling his colleagues what he was doing and showing where his thoughts were leading him, as if he knew what he would find when he got there and what would happen.”

 “But wouldn’t it take just a moment, one split-second thought, to get the thing started so that his mind can move to other things?”

-“So he sits and stares carrying the world in his head, like Atlas carrying the world on his shoulders.
-The Atlas Project.”
+“So he sits and stares carrying the world in his head.”

 “Exactly.
 How long do you think he would last?
 So far various tubes are putting things in and taking things out, but again I ask, how long do you think he can last?”

 “Bring in the boffins.
 Let technology do all that hard boring work of creating and sustaining the universe.
 Feed all Masters’s work into a computer and get it to do the thinking for you.
 Artificial Intelligence.”

 “Is it possible?
 I mean artificial, yes.
 Intelligent, almost certainly, but conscious?”